cpcwood/gitlab-kubernetes-with-ci/README.md

 #### Add Container Registry Credentials to .env

-Create an access token to your container registry
+Create an access token to your container registry.

-Add your container registry username and token to the `.env` file in `TF_VAR_container_registry_user` and `TF_VAR_container_registry_token` respectively, these will be added to the GitLab Runner environment.
+Add your container registry username and token to the `.env` file in variables `TF_VAR_container_registry_user` and `TF_VAR_container_registry_token` respectively, these will be added to the GitLab Runner environment.

 Notes:
-- The runner config is configured to use DockerHub in the docker auth, if you use something else (AWS ECR) please edit the auth config `DOCKER_AUTH` in [terraform/infrastructure/templates/gitlab-runner-values.yaml.tpl](./terraform/infrastructure/templates/gitlab-runner-values.yaml.tpl).
+- The runner config is configured to use DockerHub in the docker auth file, if you use something else, e.g. AWS ECR, please edit the auth config `DOCKER_AUTH` in [terraform/infrastructure/templates/gitlab-runner-values.yaml.tpl](./terraform/infrastructure/templates/gitlab-runner-values.yaml.tpl).

 #### Deploy Runner

 Re-deploy the application using `./scripts/apply-infrastructure`.

 ### Add Sample Project